 Every room has a bed, desk, chair, and book case for each occupant.
 In the East and West Towers, there is a built-in bureau for each uncrowded occupant.
 The bureaus contain a small vanity with a mirror and light, drawers, a closet space, and storage cabinets.
 In crowded rooms, an armoire is added to accommodate the storage needs of the added person.
 East Tower rooms have carpeting, while West Tower and Annex rooms are tiled.
 Heating is provided, but there is no air conditioning.
 There is access to the MIT wireless networks throughout McCormick, and there is a ethernet port that can accommodate an internet connection in each room.
 Housing also has their own Virtual Tour which can be accessed here.

 What’s on each floor?

-Types of Singles in the East Tower
+Types of Singles in the East Tower:

-BOX: A “box” is the third largest single in McCormick.
-They are found in the East Tower with the room numbers: x24, x26, x34, x37 (where “x” denotes the floor number).
+- BOX: A “box” is the third largest single in McCormick.
+Rooms x24, x26, x34, x37 (where “x” denotes the floor number) are boxes.

 What’s in the kitchen?